Brandon Belt: Championships

+Awards and honors

 Personal life

 Belt married his high school sweetheart Haylee Stephenson on December 3, 2010, in their hometown of Lufkin, Texas.
-They have two sons, born in August 2014 and July 2018.
+They have two sons, born in 2014 and 2018.

+Belt founded Brandon Belt Fishing, which hosts big bass fishing tournaments.
+Their mission will be to raise money for Harold's House, a nonprofit that serves victims of sexual and/or physical abuse.